Alexisvt/npm-notes/README.md

 }
 ```

-## How to run pre and post scripts
+## How to run scripts before or after another

-We just create scripts and we need to prefix the names of the scripts with `pre` or `post`
+We prefix the names of the scripts with `pre` or `post`

 ```json
 {